Still have questions? Leave a comment

 Enter your email id to get the downloadable right in your inbox!

 Then vs. than, a word duo that is most often mixed up.
-These pesky four-letter words are so similar when it comes to spelling and pronunciation, that even native speakers are prone to mess up.
+These pesky four-letter words are so similar when it comes to spelling and pronunciation that even native speakers are prone to messing up.
+Although ‘then’ and ‘than’ are pronounced differently, their similar sound often leads to confusion.

 This is understandable since they’re also amongst the 100 most commonly used words in the English language.
 So, using them incorrectly is one of the most common grammar mistakes!
+It is important to be aware of these common mistakes to improve clarity in writing and speech.
 If you’ve also been making this mistake, it’s better late than (then?) never to understand how they work.
 Let’s begin!

 Then indicates a period of time in the past or future.